testop-com/testop-documentation/README.md

 # TEST-OP System Assessment Project
 ## One-Month Internal System Analysis & Documentation

-**Project Duration:** One Month
+**Project Duration:** One Month (October 13 - November 13, 2025)
 **Organization:** TEST-TOP
-**Status:** 🟢 In Progress
+**Status:** 📅 Starting Soon
+**Project Start Date:** Monday, October 13, 2025
 **Last Updated:** October 10, 2025

 ---

 ## 📋 Project Overview

 This repository contains comprehensive documentation from a one-month contract engagement to assess, analyze, understand, and evaluate the TEST-OP internal system.
-The assessment provides stakeholders with a complete understanding of the current system state, user needs, and actionable recommendations for improvement.
+The assessment will provide stakeholders with a complete understanding of the current system state, user needs, and actionable recommendations for improvement.

+**Note:** This repository currently contains templates for all deliverables.
+Documentation will be populated as the assessment work progresses starting Monday, October 13, 2025.

 ### Contract Objectives

-- ✅ Understand current system architecture and codebase
+- 📋 Understand current system architecture and codebase
-- ✅ Collect and analyze user needs across all departments
+- 📋 Collect and analyze user needs across all departments
-- ✅ Identify system strengths, weaknesses, opportunities, and threats
+- 📋 Identify system strengths, weaknesses, opportunities, and threats
-- ✅ Create comprehensive technical documentation
+- 📋 Create comprehensive technical documentation
-- ✅ Develop improvement roadmap with budget estimates
+- 📋 Develop improvement roadmap with budget estimates
-- ✅ Deliver final report with actionable recommendations
+- 📋 Deliver final report with actionable recommendations

 ---